nchenderson/elements-nonpar-stat/docs/08-densityestimation.md

 ```

 * The **breaks** argument
     + Default is "Sturges".
-This is a method for finding the binwidth.
+This is a method for finding the bin width.
-    + Can be a name giving the name of an algorithm for computing binwidth
+    + Can be a name giving the name of an algorithm for computing bin width
     (e.g., "Scott" and "FD").
     + Can also be a single number.
 This gives the number of bins used.
+    + Could be a vector giving the breakpoints between bins.
-    + Could also be a ..
+    + Could also be a function which computes the number of bins.

 * The **probability** argument.
 If this is set to FALSE, then the
 bin counts are shown in the histogram.
 If set to TRUE, then the